clux/kubecon2020/source/slides.md

 ```
 notes:
 - we find more runtime generics.
+- we've seen that kubernetes maintains consistency, in general either with code generation (client-go), or runtime dynamic types (runtime.RawExtension) in list or watch types, we've see the api setup
-- covered all concepts and main api consistencies now
+- covered all concepts and main api consistencies we need
 - so the rest will be more from a rust POV

 ---